linkerd/website/README.md

    For Linux users, download the **extended** release of Hugo from its GitHub [release page](https://github.com/gohugoio/hugo/releases).

-1. From the root `/website` directory, build site and run Hugo in development mode:
+1. From the root `/website` directory, build the site and run Hugo in development mode:

     ```bash
     hugo serve -s linkerd.io